Condos and co-ops employ property managers to make sure the building runs smoothly, manage tenants, and address their concerns.

 Responsibilities and roles

-In condos and co-ops, property managers follow the building board’s lead and help enforce rules.
+In condos and co-ops, property managers follow the building board’s lead and help set and enforce rules.
 They enable communication between the board and residents.
 They may also resolve conflicts among residents.

 Thus, you can think of a property manager as occupying a number of roles: rule enforcer and conflict manager but also a conduit for information and the go-to person for maintenance issues.